macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

  Tijana Close will be telling us about what is the [Knowledge Exchange](https://staff.sheffield.ac.uk/rpi/knowledge-exchange) (basically our work beyond academia) and what resources we can use.
  -->

-### Week of the 13th of May Presentations (probably Monday or Tuesday)

-We will talk about tips for making nice presentations (focusing on slide design).
+### 17th of May: R markdown

+ * at 14:00 - Room D216

+Thomas will be doing a quick tutorial about markdown and Rmarkdown and why it's amazing for taking notes and coding.

 # Sessions after that: